Advice > Consulting

 Interviewer: And is that a common tactic in the industry?

 Candidate: No, at least not at our agency.
-We were always working with minimal resources, and pitches take up a lot of time.
+We've always worked with minimal resources, and pitches take up a lot of time.
 My boss’s policy was only to pitch for things that she felt we had a good chance of winning.

 Interviewer: Ok, please continue.